Are leading and managing the same thing? They're often used interchangeably, but a look beneath the surface reveals they're very different.

 Leadership and management are disciplines which require different skill sets and for some people, developing the attributes of a leader can seem daunting.
 Although in practice, these skills can be developed and honed over time.

-Don’t be daunted- in this post, we’ll cover 7 examples of leadership skills that you can develop to help you on your way to becoming a leader.
-Who knows- you may even possess some of them already.
+In this blog, we’ll cover 7 examples of leadership skills that you can develop to help you on your way to becoming a leader.
+Who knows - you may even possess some of them already.

 2. People first